Protocol Wars: Practical and commercial aspects

 By the beginning of the 1990s, some smaller European countries had adopted TCP/IP.
 In February 1990, RARE stated "without putting into question its OSI policy, [RARE] recognizes the TCP/IP family of protocols as an open multivendor suite, well adapted to scientific and technical applications."
 In the same month, CERN established a transatlantic TCP/IP link with Cornell University in the United States.
-Conversely, starting in August 1990, the NSFNET backbone supported the OSI Connectionless Network Protocol (CLNP) in addition to TCP/IP.
-CLNP was demonstrated in production on NSFNET in April 1991, and OSI demonstrations, including interconnections between U.S. and European sites, were planned at the InterOp '91 conference in October that year.
+Conversely, starting in August 1990, the NSFNET backbone supported the OSI CLNP in addition to TCP/IP.
+CLNP was demonstrated in production on NSFNET in April 1991, and OSI demonstrations, including interconnections between US and European sites, were planned at the Interop '91 conference in October that year.

 At the Rutherford Appleton Laboratory (RAL) in the United Kingdom in January 1991, DECnet represented 75% of traffic, attributed to Ethernet between VAXs.
 IP was the second most popular set of protocols with 20% of traffic, attributed to UNIX machines for which "IP is the natural choice".
-In the Central Computing Department Newsletter, Paul Bryant, Head of Communications and Small Systems at RAL, wrote "Experience has shown that IP systems are very easy to mount and use, in contrast to such systems as SNA and to a lesser extent X.25 and Coloured Books where the systems are rather more complex."
+Paul Bryant, Head of Communications and Small Systems at RAL, wrote "Experience has shown that IP systems are very easy to mount and use, in contrast to such systems as SNA and to a lesser extent X.25 and Coloured Books where the systems are rather more complex."
 The author continued "The principal network within the USA for academic traffic is now based on IP.
 IP has recently become popular within Europe for inter-site traffic and there are moves to try and coordinate this activity.
 With the emergence of such a large combined USA/Europe network there are great attractions for UK users to have good access to it.
 This can be achieved by gatewaying Coloured Book protocols to IP or by allowing IP to penetrate the UK.
 Gateways are well known to be a cause of loss of quality and frustration.
 Allowing IP to penetrate may well upset the networking strategy of the UK."
 Similar views were shared by others at the time, including Louis Pouzin.
-At CERN, François Flückiger reflected "The technology is simple, efficient, is integrated into UNIX-type operating systems and costs nothing for the users’ computers.
-The first companies that commercialise routers, such as Cisco, seem healthy and supply good products.
+At CERN, Flückiger reflected "The technology is simple, efficient, is integrated into UNIX-type operating systems and costs nothing for the users' computers.
+The first companies that commercialize routers, such as Cisco, seem healthy and supply good products.
 Above all, the technology used for local campus networks and research centres can also be used to interconnect remote centers in a simple way."